Earth-Hominid/Business-Communication-Platform-Full-Stack/README.md

 Strapi is a community built, open source headless Content Management System.
 In order to avoid sending authentication requests from our front end client to the backend, Strapi allows for routes to built within it.
 These API routes run serverside.
 Once accessed these routes send the request to Strapi and save the JSON Web token in an HTTP only cookie.
 Thus, the JSON Web Token can never be accessed on the client / browser side by JavaScript.

 Visitors to the website can only access public articles.
 Once a user is authenticated, they will be granted access to reports published by other authenticated users.
-They have access to their own personal dashboard where they can create and edit articles and reports.
-Articles will be published publicly, whereas reports are published privately.
+Users can also access their own personal dashboard where they can create and edit content and upload files.
+Articles created by users will be published publicly, whereas reports are published privately.

 #### Public User View